ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/auxiliary-iDMDLSConnectionParameters-v8.4.md

 ## mainServerURL

-The URL of the Dynamsoft License Server.
+The URL of the license tracking server.

 ```objc
 NSString* mainServerURL